deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam nodded.
 "Yeah." he said.
 "That one's new on me, too."

 "Man, I ain't sure about this Crue-D stuff."
 BASEBALL rubbed his chin thoughtfully.
-"I knew too many guys got 'roided up in school…You sure you're not rushing into this?"
+"I knew too many guys got 'roided up in school...You sure you're not rushing into this?"

 "These ain't roids.
 This shit *heals* you stronger, man!"

-"Yeah, but…man, you trust *anything* ET makes?"
+"Yeah, but...man, you trust *anything* ET makes?"

 Adam sighed.
 "I've been thinking about it for a long time, Base.
 The SOR's going to be going up against the group that killed my mom and my friends.
 That's *why* I joined in the first place—'cause a group like that, needs people fighting them, you know?
 I don't know if I trust ET, but I sure as hell trust *us*, you know?"